craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/navigating-site-tools.rst

     :align: center
     :width: 60%

-For more information on Studio support for GraphQL, see :ref:`working_with_graphql`
+For more information on Studio support for GraphQL, see :ref:`newIa-working_with_graphql`

 -----------------
 Plugin Management